armaf002/final-assignment-Machine-Learning-with-Python-IBM-Skills-Network/README.md

-# Final Project
+# Final Assihnment
-## Machine Learning with Python, IBM Skills Network Final Project
+## Machine Learning with Python, IBM Skills Network Final Assignment

 This is an Honors Project.
 Its completion is optional but highly recommended.